Do you ever look back at your life and think, “Where did the time go?!”

 - If morning services won’t work for your church, consider recording daily devotions on a podcast or on YouTube.
 Email these devotions to your worshippers or post them on a special “Holy Week” section of your website.

 - Put special meaning into your services during Easter weekend.
 To foster the somber feelings of Good Friday, keep the lights low and the music slow during services.
 Take time to retrace the events that led to Jesus’ crucifixion, death, and burial in the tomb.
 Give each worshipper a meaningful gift to take home.
-Within the This Is Love theme, CTA offers a rustic nail with bookmark, a lapel pin and inspiration card, and a decorative pocket piece.
+Within the This Is Love theme, CTA offers a rustic nail with bookmark and a lapel pin and inspiration card.
 Each of these gifts will prompt your ministry members to remember Jesus’ all-forgiving sacrifice and intentionally reaffirm their faith throughout the year.

 - On Easter Sunday, celebrate the joy of the resurrection in all its glory—use triumphant music, bright flowers, and joyful Scripture featuring our Redeemer and King!
-Provide a Christ Is Risen keepsake for visitors and guests that will help keep the celebration alive.
+Provide a God's Love keepsake for visitors and guests that will help keep the celebration alive.

 Don’t let the message of Easter get buried in the ordinary routine this year.
 Jesus Christ’s sacrifice on the cross and Easter resurrection form the bedrock of our faith!
 Make sure your worshippers take this message to heart—our Savior suffered for them; he hung on a cross for them; he rose from the dead for them; and he will come again to take them to live with eternal Easter joy in heaven!